mendix/python-project-template/README.md

 In the below sections it is explained how to generate a new Python package with this project.
-When generating a new package, the tool will request a series of inputs, such as the package name, description, author, whether to include certain tooling, etc.
+When generating a new package, the tool will request a series of inputs, such as the package name, description, author, tooling such as package management, etc.

 ### By cloning this repo